-Travel photography is a genre of photography that is the source of images used in the $1 trillion tourism industry.
+Travel photography is a photography genre that is the source of images used in the $1 trillion tourism industry.
 It includes various materials and subjects such as destination photography for hotels and resorts, tourist attractions, scenic photography, adventure shooting, local events coverage, and much more.

-Then the results of these can be used for numerous purposes like advertising, print sales, merchandising, social marketing, etc. Travel photographers need to be familiar with multiple photographic disciplines, be it portraiture, wildlife, landscape, architectural, reporting, or event photography, they have to know it all.
+The results can then be used for numerous purposes like advertising, print sales, merchandising, social marketing, etc. Travel photographers need to be familiar with multiple photographic disciplines, be it portraiture, wildlife, landscape, architectural, reporting, or event photography.
+They have to know it all.
 So you need to become an all-rounder if you wish to jump the bandwagon!
 Here are some insights to help you out:

 Is Travel Photography Profitable?

 Obviously Yes!
-People have made full careers via travel photography, as it can be very profitable as well as enjoyable.
-It is one of those professionals in which you get total freedom to select your path and get to choose from the numerous income streams.
+People have made full careers via travel photography, as it can be very profitable and enjoyable.
+It is one of those professionals in which you get total freedom to select your path and choose from the numerous income streams.

 As you continue shooting, more opportunities will spring up.
-From image licenses and income from agencies and magazines to hosting workshops and paid sponsorships, there are many ways to earn a decent income from it.
+From image licenses and income from agencies and magazines to hosting workshops and paid sponsorships, there are many ways to earn a decent income.

 But for it to work, you need to have a smart business sense.
 If you are determined to make a living with travel photography, you need to extend beyond passing your time and dive into the world of social media marketing, negotiation, and content development.

 How to start?

 Take the first step by going out into the world and begin shooting so that you can create a portfolio.
 You don’t have to travel to create a portfolio.
 Just select any place within your remits and go.
 If you can afford to travel, then go to your dream destination and begin there.